J-1 Visa Junior Analyst Jobs

 Check your home country's residency requirement early

-Some J-1 Trainee participants from specific countries face a two-year home residency requirement after the program ends, which affects H-1B or green card plans.
+Some J-1 Trainee participants from specific countries face a two-year home residency requirement after the program ends, which affects H-1B visa or green card plans.
 Verify your obligation through USCIS guidance before accepting an offer that assumes future U.S. work authorization.

 Verify the prevailing wage for your metro area